Welcome!

 The regulation of vaccination

 Between 2013 and 2021, my research primarily concerned the legal regulation of vaccination against infectious diseases.
-Initially, I research primarily focused on childhood vaccination.
+Initially, my research was primarily focused on childhood vaccination.
 Several (conflicting) fundamental rights are pivotal in these discussions: the freedom of religion and conscience of non-vaccinating parents, the right to bodily integrity, and the right to health of unvaccinated children – particularly Art.
 3 of the UN Convention on the Rights of the Child, stating that in all actions concerning children, their best interests must be a primary consideration of state agencies.
 Other relevant considerations are the responsibility of the state to protect public health and vulnerable citizens.
 In the context of the Covid-19 outbreak, I also analyzed the question of whether more mandatory vaccination programs for adults are morally allowed.

 Main publications: